ridoweb/blog.bkp33/_posts/2022-10-02-the-iot-pattern.md

 ## Serializers

-Note how the publish method requires a byte array, what gives multiple options to use different serializers, to customize the serialization format we will define the `IMessageSerializer` interface, to enable to configure the binder with different serialization options, such as UTF8Json, Avro, or Protobuf.
+Note how the publish method requires a byte array, what gives multiple options to use different serializers, to customize the serialization format we will define the `IMessageSerializer` interface, to enable the binder to be configured with different serializers, such as JSON, Avro, or Protobuf.

 ```cs
 public interface IMessageSerializer